-pulses were changed from 100 to 10% keeping the main attenuator at 0, 6, or 12 dB.
-The intensity of the echo (single point detection on the maximum) was recorded versus the nutation pulse length and the position of the first minimum of the nutation transient was taken as the π-pulse length (Fig. 2, first three columns).
-The rightmost column in Fig. 2 shows the correlation between the amplitude of the AWG-pulses (expressed in %) and the π-pulse length for the different main attenuator settings (in dB).
-All experiments were performed using the NO-Gd ruler, placing the field either at the maximum of the Gd signal (|-1/2⟩ → |+1/2⟩ transition) or at the spectral maximum of the NO (Fig. 2(a) and (b)).
-The nutation transients show only minor variations in the AWG amplitude range 80-100%, however, from 80 to 10% the continuous increase of the pulse length for a π-pulse could be followed (Fig. 2).
-The analysis of the data shows that at 12 dB attenuation, a 30 ns π pulse can be obtained at 80% pulse amplitude, while at 6 dB approximately 40%, and at 0 dB about 20% pulse amplitude are required to obtain 28 and 27 ns π pulses, respectively.
-This demonstrates a linear power scaling for the main attenuator and the AWG, as halving dependency between B_1 and AWG amplitude.
-In fact, doubling B_1 (from 12 to 6 dB (-6 dB attenuation in power) requires a decrease of the AWG amplitude from 80% to 40% and $\frac{1}{2} \frac{1}{2} \frac{1}{2}$ to -12 dB) correlates with a change in the AWG amplitude from 80% to 20%.
+was recorded versus the nutation pulse length and the position of the first minimum of the nutation transient was taken as the $\pi$ -pulse length (Fig. 2, first three columns).
+The rightmost column in Fig. 2 shows the correlation between the amplitude of the AWG-pulses (expressed in %) and the $\pi$ -pulse length for the different main attenuator settings (in dB).
+All experiments were performed using the NO-Gd ruler, placing the field either at the maximum of the Gd signal ( $|-1/2\rangle \rightarrow |+1/2\rangle$ transition) or at the maximum of the NO (Fig. 2(a) and (b)).
+The nutation transients show only minor variations in the AWG amplitude range 80-100%, however, from 80 to 10% the continuous increase of the pulse length for a $\pi$ -pulse could be followed (Fig. 2).
+The analysis of the data shows that at 12 dB attenuation, a 30 ns $\pi$ pulse can be obtained at 80% pulse amplitude, while at 6 dB approximately 40%, and at 0 dB about 20% pulse amplitude are required to obtain 28 and 27 ns $\pi$ pulses, respectively.
+This demonstrates a linear power scaling for the main attenuator and the AWG, as halving B1 (6 dB attenuation in power) requires a decrease of the AWG amplitude from 80% to 40% and a decrease by a factor of 4 (corresponding to 12 dB) correlates with a change in the AWG amplitude from 80% to 20%.

-- 120 The The linear dependence between the AWG amplitude and the intensity of the transiently recorded pulses in transmission mode (TM) was previously shown (SI of (Teucher and Bordignon, 2018)), and here we demonstrate that this linearity is maintained also after the TWT (Traveling-Wave Tube) amplification up to 70-80% AWG amplitude (at this input power the TWT starts to saturate).
-The same trend could be detected at the maximum position of the NO spectrum, using a shot repetition time (srt) of 1000 us, which saturates the NO signal and thereby enhances the Gd signal (Fig. 2(b)).
-Therefore, we - can conclude that we sample mostly the Gd $|-1/2\rangle \rightarrow |+1/2\rangle$ transition even at 10.4 mT lower in field with respect to the 125 maximum of the Gd spectrum.
+The same trend could be detected at the maximum position of the NO spectrum, using a shot repetition time (srt) of $1000~\mu s$ , which saturates the NO signal and thereby enhances the Gd signal (Fig. 2(b)).
+Therefore, we can conclude that we sample mostly the Gd $|-1/2\rangle \rightarrow |+1/2\rangle$ transition even at 10.4~mT lower in field with respect to the maximum of the Gd spectrum.
 To address the complications arising from the overlap of the NO and Gd signals (see Fig. 3), we performed nutation experiments at 0 dB and 20% AWG amplitude on the maximum of the NO spectrum using different srt values (Fig. 2(b), third column).
-Using a fast srt of 1000 μs, two minima of nearly equal intensity are detected in contrast to the single minimum for the nutation performed on the maximum of the Gd using the same parameters.
-These minima are - 130 created by the superposition of the nutations of the Gd (first minimum at 30 ns) and the NO spins (second minimum).
-Because of the slow T1-relaxation of the NO at 10 K, performing the same experiment at srt 400,000 μ s increases the contribution of the nitroxide-related minimum.
-When the AWG amplitude is set to 80% (which corresponds to a 12 dB increase in power with respect to the 20% amplitude), we detected a first minimum at 30 ns, which is attributable to a π -pulse for the NO spins.
-In fact, at this power the π -pulse for the Gd spins should be ≈ 10 ns (see Fig. 2(a)).
-Therefore, changing the microwave power - 135 by 12 dB (e.g. from 80 to 20% AWG amplitude) allows to selectively address either Gd or NO spins.
-Overall, the nutation experiments allow a precise determination of the optimal length of the π -pulses for NO and Gd in all DEER setups.
+Using a fast srt of $1000~\mu s$ , two minima of nearly equal intensity are detected in contrast to the single minimum for the nutation performed on the maximum of the Gd using the same parameters.
+These minima are created by the superposition of the nutations of the Gd (first minimum at 30~ns) and the NO spins (second minimum).
+Because of the slow $T_1$ -relaxation of the NO at 10~K, performing the same experiment at srt $400,000~\mu s$ increases the contribution of the nitroxide-related minimum.
+When the AWG amplitude is set to 80% (which corresponds to a 12~dB increase in power with respect to the 20% amplitude), we detected a first minimum at 30~ns, which is attributable to a $\pi$ -pulse for the NO spins.
+In fact, at this power the $\pi$ -pulse for the Gd spins should be $\approx 10~ns$ (see Fig. 2(a)).
+Therefore, changing the microwave power by 12~dB (e.g. from 80~to~20% AWG amplitude) allows to selectively address either Gd or NO spins.
+Overall, the nutation experiments allow a precise determination of the optimal length of the $\pi$ -pulses for NO and Gd in all DEER setups.